gagan2u2002/dockerimages/README.md

 # dockerimages
-Different Docker(s) images i have put on thisand this will help to make your environment using docker.
+Different Docker(s) images i have put on this and this will help to make your environment using docker.

-i have setup docker on my window 10 Box by installing docker ToolBox .
+i have setup docker on my window 10 Box by installing docker toolBox .
 Docker Toolbox avaliable for window 10.
 For setup purpose you can use below url- https://store.docker.com/editions/community/docker-ce-desktop-windows

-If you wana to look docker documnetation you can follow below link , there is a good documentation provided by Docker Team https://docs.docker.com/docker-for-windows/
+If you want to look docker documnetation you can follow below link , there is a good documentation provided by Docker Team https://docs.docker.com/docker-for-windows/